technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 01/Lab 01 - Automate Onboarding of New Employee.md

 1. Repeat above two steps for **First Name** and **Last_Name**

-    > Note: If you don’t see field then select the container- \properties-\> Edit( fields) .add field and re-order.
+    > Note: If you don’t see field then select the container -> properties -> Edit( fields) .add field and re-order.